tom-williams26/job-board/README.md

 # 💼 Job Board

 A modern job listing platform built with Laravel and Blade.
-This project was developed as part of a web development course, showcasing backend and frontend integration using PHP, MySQL, and the Laravel framework.
+Developed as part of a web development course, this project demonstrates backend and frontend integration using PHP, MySQL, and Laravel.

 ---

 ## 📖 Overview

-The **Job Board** is a full-stack web application that allows users to view, create, and manage job listings.
-It features authentication, data validation, dynamic listing filtering, and clean, responsive UI powered by Laravel's Blade templating engine.
+**Job Board** is a full-stack web application that enables users to view, create, and manage job listings.
+It includes:

-This project was built by following a course and extended with custom features and improvements to demonstrate practical understanding of Laravel and full-stack development concepts.
+- User authentication and access control
+- Data validation with user-friendly error messages
+- Dynamic filtering by keyword and category
+- Responsive UI built with Laravel Blade templates and Tailwind CSS

+Built to showcase practical Laravel and full-stack development skills, this project extends core concepts with custom features and improvements.

 ---

 ## 🌐 Live Demo

-🚧 *Live demo not currently available* (Optional: Deploy to Laravel Forge, Render, or another hosting platform if you'd like to showcase it live)
+🚧 *No live demo available at the moment.*

+(Optionally, deploy using Laravel Forge, Render, or similar platforms.)

 ---

 ## 🚀 Getting Started

-To run this project locally:

 ### Prerequisites

-- PHP >= 8.1
+- PHP 8.1 or higher
 - Composer
 - MySQL
 - Laravel CLI
-- Git Version Control
+- Git
-- GitHub
-- Blade Templating
 - Tailwind CSS

 ### Installation